 Communication vs. Knowledge and Information

-Corporate communication is mainly of two types, internal communication, and external communication.
+Corporate communication is mainly of two types, internal communication and external communication.
 Internal communication means the organization’s information flow, whereas external communication is the enterprise’s information flow.
 Knowledge helps to form the basis on which the information should be created and shared.
-So both of this internal and external communication goes hand in hand with the organization for smooth flow of information and knowledge.
-In recent days learning new things like technology, world market became essential in our highly developed world economy.
+So both of these internal and external communication go hand in hand with the organization for the smooth flow of information and knowledge.
+In recent days learning new things like technology, the world market has become essential in our highly developed world economy.
 Knowledge is an important concept that adds value to the organization, its people, and the nation.
 Knowledge can be of technology, social, philosophy, political, economic, health-related.
-It is regardless to say that people who acquire more knowledge have added benefit than those who do not have it.
+Regardless, it is to say that people who acquire more knowledge have added benefit than those who do not have it.
 In an enterprise, the right and essential knowledge can give an additional benefit and more awareness than their competitor.
 Effective communication is the most important element of dynamic knowledge creation.
 Communication is a two-way process where one person sends information, and the other receives the same.
 So proper management of knowledge and information flow is essential.
-Managing knowledge is a comprehensive job.
+Managing knowledge is a thorough job.
 It can be achieved through a learning process executed as a group activity where the information can be freely shared and feedback from the audience.
 Systematic knowledge management increases collaboration among the people, making decisions in the fastest and efficient manner.
 Knowledge management is an important tool for creating market value, and it creates an effective workplace.
 Thus communication can’t exist without any information and knowledge.
 Knowledge/information is one of the key elements of the communication process.

 Priyanka Das is an academic writer, student of the Institute of Company Secretaries of India.
 A financial researcher and marketing analyst by passion.
 Priyanka also provides SEO services.